-As for the the other guides, the first options (Eye, Transparency) have the same utility and parameters.
+As for the the other guides, the first options (Eye, Opacity) have the same utility and parameters.

-Transparency's adjacent parameter if at 100% by default.
+Opacity's adjacent parameter is at 100% by default.
 It does not apply to the modification frame but to the Image guide itself.
 You can modify this value to change your image's opacity, if you want to use the Image guide as a tracing.

 The Snap and Assist functions don't exist for the Image guide.

 The Center button allows you to center your Image guide on your workspace.

 The Position X, Position Y, Rotation and Size parameters inform you about the position and dimensions of your Image guide.
 These parameters are modifiable by the mini-elevators on the right or the numeric fields.